Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Required Paperwork

-Every provider is different, but expect to gather the following:
+Every provider is different, but most will ask for:

 • Original warranty certificate or contract